Transforma logo

 This report summarises the status and forecasts from the Bike and Scooter Sharing Application Group found in the Transforma Insights Connected Things IoT forecast.
 The report provides a description of what is covered in the Application Group, as well as top-level figures from the forecast that provide details on how many connected devices will be installed, the types of communication technology used and the total revenue opportunity.
 Full details are accessible through the IoT Forecast tool.

-Bike and scooter sharing LP JB.png
+Bike & Scooter LP JB.png

 The report then examines key factors that are influencing the development of the market, including: